SachinKalsi/blog/category/ml/_posts/2018-08-22-stack-overflow-tag-prediction.md

 ### Performance metric

 1. Micro F1 score
-2. Macro F1 score:
+2. Macro F1 score

-I have already discussed in detail about the performance metrices in my previous [blog](https://goo.gl/Z4AP95){:target="blank"} post.
+I have discussed in detail about the performance metrices in my previous [blog](https://goo.gl/Z4AP95){:target="blank"} post.
 Please read [this](https://goo.gl/UJdNps){:target="blank"} blog to know more about Micro & Macro F1 scores.

 ---
 ## EDA (Exploratory Data Analysis)

 I have used [pandas](https://pandas.pydata.org/){:target="blank"} library to load the data.
 Please visit my github repo to see the full code.
 I have taken a sample of 1000000 (10 lakh) data points from Train.csv.
 Here is a list of major observations from EDA.

-1. <b>Number of rows in the database:</b> 6034196
+1. <b>Number of rows in the database:</b> 1000000
 2. <b>5.6% of the questions are duplicate:</b> Number of rows after removing duplicates:  943582
 3. <b>Number of unique tags:</b> 34945
 4. <b>Top 10 important tags:</b>  ['.a', '.app', '.aspxauth', '.bash-profile', '.class-file', '.cs-file', '.doc', '.drv', '.ds-store', '.each']